OUR EVIDENCE

 Resistance training and longevity: Stamatakis E, et al. Associations of strength training with all-cause, cardiovascular disease, and cancer mortality in US older adults.
 British Journal of Sports Medicine.
 2022.
 Evidence grade: Strong.
 Two or more sessions per week of muscle-strengthening activity is associated with significant reduction in all-cause and cancer mortality independent of aerobic activity.

-Exercise and sleep quality: meta-analysis and network meta-analysis, 2024.
+Exercise and sleep quality: Li L, et al. Front Psychol.
+2024.
+PMCID: PMC11484100.
 Yoga and combined training modalities produced the largest improvements in sleep quality across populations.
 Moderate aerobic exercise consistently improves sleep onset latency and slow-wave sleep duration.
 Evidence grade: Moderate-Strong.

 Prefrontal Operations